measlewitz/shopping-with-bash/README.txt

 Directions:
 1. cd into the groceries directory
+2. run a script with ./
-2. run check.sh with 2 parameters using ./
+3. run check.sh with 1 or 2 parameters to find an item
+4. run remove.sh with 1 parameter and confirmation to remove item

 Example:
 cd path/to/groceries